manovotny/eslint-plugin-get-off-my-lawn/docs/rules/no-empty-files.md

 > Disallow empty files.

-Any file containing only whitespace or comments will fail.
+Disallow any file containing absolutely nothing, only whitespace, or only comments.

 ## Fail